enderpirate98/fedora-minimal/README.md

 Reboot your device and when the manufacturer's logo comes up mash the boot menu key (Example for Dell is F12) and select the flash drive to boot from (if you have a Nvidia Graphics card in your device you will have to boot into the main bios menu and disable secureboot because the drivers needed can't be loaded unless you do shenanigans to get it working)

-Set your language and then go into ``Installation Destonation`` and double click the disk you want to install Fedora to and click ``Done`` (WARNING: Make sure all important data is backed up before installation)
+Set your language and then go into ``Installation Destination`` and double click the disk you want to install Fedora to and click ``Done`` (WARNING: Make sure all important data is backed up before installation)

 It is recommended to leave the root user disabled for security reasons but if you need it you can enable it